Donchian Breakout

 Caveats

 - Failed fresh out-of-sample regime-robustness (2026-06-28).
 The earlier “profitable in both regimes” claim did not survive re-testing — the edge read as bear-beta, not a directional skill.
-Status downgraded from verified to testing for this reason.
+Status downgraded from verified to testing for this reason, then subsequently killed.

 - Lower profit factor in bear markets (1.06) — thin edge that would likely disappear under transaction costs in high-frequency trading.